Chainers/Ditch/README.md

 # Ditch
-The essence of the library is to generate a transaction according to the required operations (vote, comment, etc.), sign the transaction and broadcast to the Graphene-based blockchain (Golos/Steem).
+The essence of the library is to generate a transaction according to the required operations (vote, comment, etc.), sign the transaction and broadcast to the Graphene-based blockchain.

+## Supported chains:
+ * Golos
+ * Steem

 ## Supported operations

 DatabaseApi: